Waterproofing Bathroom Walls: Know these Before Starting

 Is the Shower Attached Wall Need Waterproofing?

 The shower attached wall should be waterproof up to 6 feet (183 cm) because an open shower can spread the water to the wall heavily.
-Therefore, the mounted wall is the heavy water-damaged wall in the bathroom.
+Therefore, the mounted wall is the heavily water-damaged wall in the bathroom.

 How to Damage a Bathroom Wall Waterproofing?